orthogonalkk/D435i_yolov5/README.md

 - use D435i for depth estimation
 - run a YOLOV5 module for classification
 - combine depth information with detected objects
-- an example result is shown below
+- an example of results is shown below

 ![Alt text](images/image.png)